Marvel at the incredible architecture of Westminster Abbey, an active place of worship and UNESCO World Heritage Site in London.

 Westminster Abbey is open from 9.30am to 3.30pm from Monday to Friday, and 9am to 3.30pm on Saturday.
 On Sunday, it is open for worship only.

 How do I get to Westminster Abbey?

-There are also Santander Cycles docking station at Storey’s Gate (2 min walk from Abbey) and Westminster Pier (3 min walk from Abbey).
+There are also Santander Cycles docking stations at Storey’s Gate and Westminster Pier.